19 Nov Live close to the natureReading Time: 4 minutes

 Living close to nature is all about living in your home, amongst the elements of Nature in its base form.
 Our understanding of living amidst nature comes closest when we say we are sitting under a tree, or walking on the beach, or listening to water stream, or immersing in the melody of chirping birds; amongst others.

-In our house living with nature means staying away from synthetic materials, non-sustainable stuff as our brain recognizes them but our mind and body treats them as intruders.
-For eg., A Rubber Floor Mat may protect your kids while they are playing but for rest of time sitting in their room, it’s doing a lot of damage by emitting toxic fumes.
+In our house living with nature means staying away from synthetic materials, non-sustainable stuff as our brain recognises them, but our mind and body treat them as intruders.
+For eg., A Rubber Floor Mat may protect your kids while they are playing, but for the rest of time sitting in their room, it’s doing a lot of damage by emitting toxic fumes.
 Why not bring in wool, cotton or a jute Mat or go for a Cork flooring instead.
 With these materials, your Kids are subliminally learning to be closer to Nature.

 We define ourselves as a beach person; we define ourselves as a mountain person we go to the nature trail, visit wildlife sanctuaries deep inside the forest.
 We even want to have a secluded private Home, a Farmhouse, a Ranch, a private Island and what not, all close to Nature.

-So here I am sharing 7 simple ways to come closer to the nature of your Home, not a Holiday home but a Home within the City Limits.
+So here I am sharing seven simple ways to come closer to the nature of your Home, not a Holiday home but a Home within the City Limits.